Disparities in the overdose crisis? A comparison of Black and White communities in America

 While Whites in the US have a higher overall prevalence of opioid involved overdose deaths, this is in large part because Whites make up a greater portion of the US population.
 And while opioid involved overdose deaths continue to rise for both Blacks and Whites, the change in the rate of opioid involved overdose deaths is increasing more rapidly among African Americans.
 The researchers’ results highlight a critical need to attend to equity in opioid overdose prevention, intervention and treatment resources, as well as targeting efforts in states with demonstrated disparities in opioid involved overdose deaths.

-The authors of this paper recommended the expansion of the US Department of Health and Human Services’ strategy for managing the opioid overdose crisis by explicitly including ongoing examination of racial disparities in opioid involved overdose deaths, by race analysis of medical and public health prevention and intervention data and equity‐driven policy interventions to ensure that African Americans are not being marginalized in the fight against opioid misuse and its consequences.
+The authors of this paper recommended the expansion of the US Department of Health and Human Services’ strategy for managing the opioid overdose crisis by explicitly including ongoing examination of racial disparities in opioid involved overdose deaths, by race analysis of medical and public health prevention and intervention data and equity‐driven policy interventions to ensure that African Americans are not being marginalized in the fight against opioid misuse.
 In other words, it will be important to discover exactly why there has been such a dramatic increase in overdose deaths among Black Americans so that these can be properly and urgently attended to.

 In general, it has been suggested that to address health disparities between Black and White Americans, one must first address structural disparities like differing access to employment and housing.
 And while the US has shifted toward more effective and less punitive approaches for managing opioid use, racial inequities in drug enforcement remain, through both the disproportionately harsh treatment of Black Americans by the criminal justice system for opioid‐related offenses and inequitable access to treatment.
 While these inequities have always existed, it’s possible that the recent shift towards treating rather than punishing people with opioid use disorder, and increased access to opioid use disorder care is disproportionally benefitting White Americans.
 In other words, these shifts in public and healthcare policy may be more successfully mitigating opioid overdoses among White Americans, relative to Black Americans.